 Sendai Umino-Mori Aquarium is the highest-rated place to visit in Shiogama right now.

-The largest category is temples, with 53 places to explore.
+The largest category is parks, with 90 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.